-6.13 2-Point Calibration Explained The 2-point calibration method involves the movement of the sensor through two known pH buffer values.
+6.13 2-Point Calibration Explained

+The 2-point calibration method involves the movement of the sensor through two known mV solution values.
 Therefore, the sensor must be removed from the application to utilize this method.
 Two-point calibration adjusts both the slope and the offset of the sensor.
-It is the recommended method of calibration for highest accuracy.
-In addition, this calibration method utilizes an automatic buffer recognition and compensation method.
+Although this method obtains the highest accuracy, it is not recommended for frequent calibrations as the slope of the ORP sensor does not degrade appreciably over time.
+In addition, problems can occur in some 2-point calibrations when two different mV solutions mix in the saltbridge of the sensor.
+A precipitant can be formed which can affect offset voltages in the reference junction.